 Do you love the look of layered borders on a classroom bulletin board but are stumped about how to get them just right?
 Did you try the “staple and tuck” method, only to end up with creases all over your beautiful borders?
-Today am thrilled to bring you a video AND photographic tutorial guiding you step-by-step through creating a beautifully layered border for your bulletin boards without having to pull your hair out in frustration.
-Are you ready?
-Let's do it!
+Today am thrilled to bring you a video AND photographic tutorial guiding you step-by-step as I show you how to layer bulletin board borders throughout your classroom without pulling your hair out in frustration.

 This post contains affiliate links.
 I earn a small commission each time someone makes a purchase through one of my links, which helps to support the blog.

 This tutorial contains photos and videos to deliver the most complete information for your needs.
 Watch the video and then scroll through the photos in the rest of this post.
-You will become an expert in creating perfectly layered borders by the time you are finished.
+You will become an expert in creating crafting perfect layers for your bulletin board borders by the time you are finished.